The HISTORY of the TAYTAY UNITED METHODIST CHURCH

 A New Church Building

-During the years of litigation, the congregation under Rev. Eladio Reyes, held worship services in several venues; notably: (1) the premises of the late German Esguerra, Sr., (2) the old building of the Juan Sumulong Junior College, the founders of which consisted of prominent members of the church; and (3) the garage of Atty.
+During these difficult years, the congregation under Rev. Eladio Reyes, held worship services in several venues; notably: (1) the premises of the late German Esguerra, Sr., (2) the old building of the Juan Sumulong Junior College, the founders of which consisted of prominent members of the church; and (3) the garage of Atty.
 Avelino Pascual’s (son of Judge Pedro Pascual) house.
 Thereafter, the church members, through the help of World Mission, purchased a lot in Barangay San Isidro, where a new church building and parsonage were built in 1963.

-Seven years later, during the administration of Rev. Eduardo Cajuiat, the construction of a four-story educational building (now the elementary department of the Taytay United Methodist Christian School) commenced on a 1,500 sq. meter lot across the street where the church was built.
+In 1970, during the administration of Rev. Eduardo Cajiuat, the construction of a four-story educational building (now the elementary department of the Taytay United Methodist Christian School) commenced on a 1,500 sq. meter lot across the street where the church was built.
 Part of this lot was donated by Atty.
-Avelino Pascual, in memory of his late father, Judge Pedro Pascual.
+Avelino Pascual, in memory of his late father,

-The years 1972 – 1976 were trying times for the church.
+From 1972 – 1976, the church experienced some financial difficulties.
 The maintenance of two church buildings and the continuing financial requirements of an unfinished educational building in San Isidro were taking their toll.
 At one point, the idea of selling the property at Rizal Avenue was considered, but was prevented by members who valued that property for sentimental reasons.
 Today, the Bayan and Dulo Church Buildings stand as living testimony to the faith and loyalty of the members and to the ever-growing ministries of Methodist constituents in Taytay.
+God be praised for His faithfulness!

 Growth of the Church